Tweed Heads: Road

 The Pacific Motorway bisects the urban area, and has been freeway standard since the completion of the section through Banora Point in 2012.
 Tweed Heads is also the southern terminus for the Gold Coast Highway, which was extended to Tweed Heads West from its former terminus in Tugun following completion of the bypass in 2007.
 The main arterial roads, Minjungbal Drive and Wharf Street, are the former alignent of the Pacific Highway.

 Air

 Tweed Heads is served by Gold Coast Airport, which straddles the state border and is partly located in Tweed Heads West.

 Public transport

 Bus services are mostly operated by Kinetic Gold Coast on behalf of Transport for NSW, who serve the urban area as well as neighbouring Murwillumbah.
 Tweed Heads is also the southern terminus for Translink buses, which provide a connection to the Gold Coast railway line at Varsity Lakes and to the G:link tram at Broadbeach South.
 Intercity coaches run by Greyhound Australia, NSW TrainLink, and Premier Motor Service also link Tweed Heads with Brisbane, Casino and Sydney.

+Media

+Given the Tweed Heads is on the QLD border, most of the city's radio stations are received from the Gold Coast such as ABC Gold Coast, 92.5 Triple M Gold, Hot Tomato, Rebel FM, Radio 97, Radio Metro, Juice107.3 and community based station, Mayhem Radio.
+However, radio stations broadcast from Lismore and Murwillumbah can also be received in Tweed Heads.